 Note: 2013–2014 is the last year the MCA-Modified assessments will be administered.
 As a result of U.S. Department of Education regulations that require states to discontinue alternate assessments based on modified achievement standards, MCA-Modified will no longer be offered in spring of 2015 or thereafter.

 Based on new legislation, the graduation assessment requirements have changed.
-Please refer to the Graduation Assessment Requirements Parent Fact Sheet and the What Statewide Assessments Will My High School Student Take This Year below for details.
+Please refer to the Minnesota Tests page available under Related MDE Resources on the right and the Graduation Assessment Requirements Parent Fact Sheet for more detail.

 Translated Parent Fact Sheets